barryclark/jekyll-now/temp.md

 [OpenCV](https://opencv.org) is a powerfull Computer Vision open source library written mainly in C++.
 Today, the most common way to use OpenCV from Java is to use its Java bindings.
 Technically, those bindings rely on the traditional JNI approach.

-☝️[Project Panama](https://openjdk.java.net/projects/panama/)'s goal is to improve and enrich the connections between the JVM and well-defined “foreign”, i.e. non-Java APIs.
+[Project Panama](https://openjdk.java.net/projects/panama/)'s goal is to improve and enrich the connections between the JVM and well-defined “foreign”, i.e. non-Java APIs.
 Panama is under active development, its current focus is on C but C++ support should be added later.
 It will then be worthwhile to revisit this and to switch to use Panama's approach instead of the old JNI approach.

 <p align="center">
 <img alt="Photo by Kalea Jerielle" src="https://delabassee.com/images/blog/eye.jpg" width="85%"/>